Association of German Chambers of Industry and Commerce: Inside of Germany

+Outside of Germany

-AHK USA
+AHK

 German American Chambers of Commerce is a bilateral trade organization promoting German and German-American businesses within the United States and worldwide in 90 countries and 130 locations.
 The AHKs throughout the world are under the 'DEinternational ' brand name.

 The GACCs represent about 2,500 members in the United States under the abbreviation AHK USA.
 In German this is; Deutsch-Amerikanische Handelskammer or AHK.
-It has offices in Atlanta, Chicago, New York, Philadelphia and San Francisco with a liaison office to the Representative of German Industry and Trade in Washington D.C.
+It has offices in Atlanta, Chicago, New York City, Philadelphia and San Francisco with a liaison office to the Representative of German Industry and Trade in Washington D.C.

 The GACC Consulting Services Department's goal is to assist and support German companies with USA market entry and expansion.
 They do this by providing "events, such as networking receptions, economic forums, members only events, Industry specific conferences, business luncheons, seminars" including lobbying the American government agencies.
 They also provide companies with market analysis, marketing concepts, legal and tax assistance, business representation, and Trade show support.

 The GACC publishes various articles, journals and reports.
 These include, but are not limited to: